miykael/temporal_binding_window/README.md

 # Temporal Binding Window

 These matlab scripts compute the temporal binding window (TBW) for a group of subject that participated in a behavioral multisensory integration study.
-The final output will look similar to Figure 2 in the paper [Stevenson, R. A., Zemtsov, R. K., & Wallace, M. T. (2012).
-Individual differences in the multisensory temporal binding window predict susceptibility to audiovisual illusions. *Journal of Experimental Psychology: Human Perception and Performance, 38(6)*, 1517. http://dx.doi.org/10.1037/a0027339](http://psycnet.apa.org/journals/xhp/38/6/1517/).
+The final output will look similar to Figure 2 in the paper [Stevenson et al. (2012).
+Individual differences in the multisensory temporal binding window predict susceptibility to audiovisual illusions](http://psycnet.apa.org/journals/xhp/38/6/1517/).

 # Citation

 [![DOI](https://zenodo.org/badge/DOI/10.000/zenodo.00000.svg)](https://doi.org/10.000/zenodo.00000)

-If you use these scripts in your project, please cite it as: Notter, Michael Philipp.
-(2017).
-Pupillometry Analyzer: a lightweight matlab tool to pre-process pupillometry data [Data set].
-Zenodo. [http://doi.org/10.5281/zenodo.580285](http://doi.org/10.5281/zenodo.580285).
+If you use these scripts in your project, please cite it as: Notter, Michael P., & Murray, Micah M. (2017).
+Temporal Binding Window scripts: a lightweight matlab tool to analyse the temporal binding window in a multisensory integration study [Data set].
+Zenodo. [http://doi.org/10.000/zenodo.00000](http://doi.org/10.000/zenodo.00000).

 The script ``shadedErrorBar.m`` that creates the shaded error bar in the group figure was created by Rob Campbell and can be found here: [https://github.com/raacampbell/shadedErrorBar](https://github.com/raacampbell/shadedErrorBar)